 - 1. If a terminal is equipped with the APL feature, special APL keys are available.
 Before using these keys, you must inform the editor so that proper character code conversion takes place.
 There are two ways to inform the editor: - a.
-In CP mode, you can issue a TERMINAL APL ON command, which will be recognized when the editor is invoked. - b.
-If the CP TERMINAL command has not been issued in CP mode, you must issue the editor SET APL subcommand.
+Issue CMS SET APL ON. - b.
+Issue the editor SET APL ON subcommand. - 2.
+Because the conversion is costly, it is recommended that you issue the XEDIT subcommand SET APL OFF when you stop using the special keys. - 3.
+Issuing SET APL ON while TEXT is ON causes TEXT to be set to OFF.
+Similarly, issuing SET TEXT ON while APL is ON causes APL to be set to OFF. - 4.
+Changing the APL setting for XEDIT also changes the APL setting for CMS.